Hungarian fashion studio boosts cultural prestige of Roma - ExBulletin

 Hungarian fashion studio boosts cultural prestige of Roma

-BUDAPEST, Hungary (AP) A fashion studio in Hungary challenges centuries-old stereotypes facing the country’s Roma minority and claims a place at the high culture table for the historically marginalized group.
+A fashion studio in Hungary challenges age-old stereotypes facing the country’s Roma minority and claims a place at the high culture table for the historically marginalized group.

 Founded by sisters Erika and Helena Varga in 2010, the fashion studio Romani Design has a declared mission to use fashion and the applied arts to enhance the socio-cultural prestige of the Roma community and reestablish Roma culture in a modern context.